ICONationTeam/ICONSafe-SCORE/README.md

   * Deploy your SCORE to the testnet:
     * `./scripts/score/deploy_score.sh -n yeouido`

-## Deploy MultiSigWallet SCORE to localhost, testnet or mainnet
+## Deploy ICONSafe SCORE to localhost, testnet or mainnet

 - In the root folder of the project, run the following command:
 <pre>./scripts/score/deploy_score.sh</pre>